horppe/Flexbox-Music-App-Layout/README.md

 Hint: Click the switch at the top right corner.

 My Clone of the design from this tutorial:
-"Understanding Flexbox" Click <a href="https://github.com/ohansemmanuel/Understanding-Flexbox"><strong>Here</strong></a> to Check ojt the tutorial.
+"Understanding Flexbox" Click <a href="https://github.com/ohansemmanuel/Understanding-Flexbox"><strong>Here</strong></a> to Check out the tutorial.
 It's pretty good.

 ![Alt text](images/readme-one.png?raw=true "Desktop View")